thunks/thunks/README.md

 ### thunk.stop([messagge])

-This will stop thunk function control flow with a message similar to Promise's cancelable(not implement yet).
+This will stop control flow process with a message similar to Promise's cancelable(not implement yet).
 It will throw a stop signal object.
-Stop signal is a object with a message and `status === 19`(POSIX signal SIGSTOP) and a special code, stop signal can be caught by `debug`.
+Stop signal is a object with a message and `status === 19`(POSIX signal SIGSTOP) and a special code, stop signal can be caught by `onstop`.

 ```js
 var thunk = require('thunks')({